Skip to content

 what to do injiangsu

 Lake Tai or Lake Taihu (Chinese: 太湖) is a freshwater lake in Wuxi.
-With an area of 2,250 square kilometers and an average depth of 2 meters, it is the third-largest freshwater lake in China, after Poyang and Dongting.
+With an area of 2,250 square kilometres and an average depth of 2 meters, it is the third-largest freshwater lake in China, after Poyang and Dongting.
 You can walk and relax around this lake and even enjoy the opera onboard one of the boats on the lake.

 Huishan ancient town (惠山古镇)